tc39/notes/es7/2016-07/jul-27.md

 BN: necessarily an error if it fails to load.

-BN: … talking about a use case for cross-env code with conditional imports … if it turns out that the fetching of the module source fails, it is entirely conceivable that the dev knows this was a possibility and that that import is inside a conditional block that prevents it from evaluating - so i think it's less fatal for the fetch to fail.
+BN: … talking about a use case for cross-env code with conditional imports … if it turns out that the fetching of the module source fails, it is entirely conceivable that the dev knows this was a possibility and that that import is inside a conditional block that prevents it from evaluating - so I think it's less fatal for the fetch to fail.

-YK: an important use case for this is "if i'm in env X, import stuff for env X"
+YK: an important use case for this is "if I'm in env X, import stuff for env X"

-DH: proposal: we unconditionally do all the fetches, but if any fail, we don't actually fail - just hang onto the error for later. and only if control flow reaches the point where it's needed, does it end up being an error. iow, if you only have conditional imports, failures will not create a compile time error, and only create a runtime error when the module is needed and missing.
+DH: proposal: we unconditionally do all the fetches, but if any fail, we don't actually fail - just hang onto the error for later. and only if control flow reaches the point where it's needed, does it end up being an error. iow, if you only have conditional imports, failures will not create a compile-time error, and only create a runtime error when the module is needed and missing.

 AWB: consistent with the current spec.

 AK: changing what used to be early errors into not-early errors.

-AWB: i mean consistent in that it treats each block as if it's its own module.
+AWB: I mean consistent in that it treats each block as if it's its own module.

 YK: ?? conditional importing means the dev knows it's benign if it's missing, and can work around that.